CollectionBuilder/collectionbuilder.github.io/_docs/03_metadata/vizfields.md

     - (Dates in a `mm/dd/yyyy` format will also work)
 - **subject**:
     - The subject field contains topic(s) related to the item.
     - This field allows for multiple subjects to be input for a single record.
-Each should be separated with a semi-colon (`;`).
+Each should be separated with a semicolon (`;`).
     - See the [Subjects](theme.html#subjects-page) section for more information.
     - Example value: `Dogs; Cats; Zebras`
 {%include bootstrap/alert.md color="warning ml-4 font-small" text="*Note:* This field needs to be named **_'subject' (not 'subjects')_** for many default features in CollectionBuilder to work.
 Data in this field will create the word cloud that allows users to visualize the frequency of subjects used within the collection."%}
 - **location**:
     - This field designates a geographic location(s) to which the item is tied.
 Much like the subject field, this field will build a tag cloud of the most used locations in your collection.
 See the [Locations](theme.html#locations-page) section for more information.
-Be sure to separate multiple location entries for a single record with a semi-colon (`;`).
+Be sure to separate multiple location entries for a single record with a semicolon (`;`).
     - Example value: `Pullman, Washington; Moscow, Idaho`

 {%include bootstrap/alert.md color="success ml-4 font-small" text="**If your metadata does not have map coordinates**, but you would like to experience CollectionBuilder's map visualization, we've created a [demo list of latitudes and longitudes](https://docs.google.com/spreadsheets/d/1eSj7zfthuc7-ntdnZLqNYETxVa5Z55YK8BPPao53-6w/edit?usp=sharing){:target='_blank' rel='noopener'} that you can add to your data just for practice."%}